dsleo/dsleo.github.io/_posts/2023-06-16-the-no-free-lunch-theorem-of-LLMs.md

 In the old world (of traditional ML), to train models, you first need to collect data, check its quality, and probably label it.
 All of those steps can be quite costly but you have to pay upfront to claim access to the realm of Machine Learning.
 Not only is labeled data necessary to train models, it is mandatory to get performance estimation.

 Generalization bounds in [Statistical Learning theory](https://en.wikipedia.org/wiki/Statistical_learning_theory) provide us with guarantees on our models behaviour.
-Should the data conditions remain the same, metrics are telling us how well our models will *always* perform the same.
+Should the data conditions remain the same, metrics are telling us how well our models will *always* perform.

 **Illustration**.
 Data then Model (pay upfront) vs Model then Data.

 With LLM (or for that matter zero/few-shot learning), you have the wahoo demo effect of getting answers immediately.
-Lowering the entry barrier to AI means people with no training in data science or machine learning will ultimately feel into the [trough of disillusionment](https://www.gartner.com/en/chat/gartner-hype-cycle).

 Not only we are biased by our imagination to provide test examples but to safely deply such system, we need guarantees on its external validity.

-And as in the old world to achieve validation, we need labeled data representative of our expected usage scenario.
+And as in the old world, to achieve validation, we need labeled data representative of our expected usage scenario.
+Lowering the entry barrier to AI means people with no training in data science or machine learning will ultimately fell into the [trough of disillusionment](https://www.gartner.com/en/chat/gartner-hype-cycle) if we don't tell them about the road that separates a flashy demo from a production-ready feature.

 ---
 ## Bootstrapping Task Validation